 Grade 3 (RN1-5)

-An employee may only be appointed into a Grade 3 role following an advertised selection process; or demonstrated outstanding clinical excellence after 8 years minimum experience with CIG as a RN.
+An employee may only be appointed into a Grade 3 role following a selection process; or demonstrated outstanding clinical excellence after 8 years minimum experience with CIG as a RN.

 Progression between Levels 1 to 5 within Grade 3 may be applied upon the satisfactory attainment of the assessment and meeting all required targets of the role.